beetbox/beets/docs/reference/query.rst

 query won't necessarily find *all* the audio files in a directory---just the ones you've already added to your beets library.

+Such queries are case-sensitive on UNIX and case-insensitive on Microsoft Windows.

 .. _query-sort: